Inter Europol Competition: 2024-: At the front of LMP2

 The battle with VDS Panis Racing continued throughout the year in the ELMS series, where it ended with a victory for the French team.
 Five second places in a total of six races earned Śmiechowski, Dillmann, and Yelloly second place in the overall series standings.
 Driving car #34, Pedro Perino, Luca Ghiotto, and Jean-Baptiste Simmenauer finished the season in tenth place overall, with fifth place at Spa-Francorchamps as their best result of the season.
-After a two-year break, the team returned to the podium in the LMP3 overall standings after a series of consistent performances and two podium finishes by Timothy Creswick, Reece Gold, and Douwe Dedecker in an #88 Ligier JS P325.
+After a two-year break, the team returned to the podium in the LMP3 overall standings after two podium finishes and scoring points in every race.
+The #88 Ligier JS P325 was driven by Timothy Creswick, Reece Gold, and Douwe Dedecker.

 Another season of Le Mans Cup racing was marked by numerous driver and class changes.
 The best result in the overall standings was 6th place for car number 34 in the LMP3 Pro-am class, which was driven by four different crews during the year, achieving one podium finish in the race at Spa-Francorchamps; the victory in the last race of the season was lost due to a regulatory error.